 “Yeah, I’m fine.”
 Albert lied.

-David began combing Albert’s last few remaining strands of hair, while he wished that Val was there.
+David combed Albert’s last few remaining strands of hair, while he wished that Val was there.
 She could make everything better.
 Just by smiling or laughing.
 Maria announced they had finished and would now hoist him into his wheelchair.
 David grabbed Albert’s legs, while Maria levered him into a sitting position.
 Afterwards, a sling was wrapped around his back and velcroed around his front, with its two arms being tucked underneath his own.
 From the sling’s two arms were dangling plastic hooks, which were then attached to the arms of the mechanical hoist.
 At the bottom of the machine was a platform, which Albert lifted his feet onto.
 He then grabbed onto the metal rails, that were fixed underneath the arms of the hoist.

 Maria did the final safety checks and signalled for David to begin hoisting.
 The mechanical hoist began lifting Albert into a standing position.
 He hated this, being completely out of control, relying on a machine.
 He was so high up.
 What if he fell?
 Why wouldn’t his legs work anymore?
 When he had been raised into position, he was manoeuvred, so he was hovering over his wheelchair.
 His arms were getting tired.
 He was going to fall.